 A great spring or fall outing is to explore the dramatic landscape of the Ancient and Dusty lakes.
 Approaching these dry lands just southwest of Quincy, you expect a drab landscape.
 Instead you’re treated to a surprisingly beautiful landscape of red-walled coulees, waterfalls, and pocket lakes.

-Maps: Ancient Lake and Dusty is on the Babcock Ridge 7.5 minutes USGS Topo and the S portion of the ride down to Columbia River is on Evergreen Ridge.
-7.5 minute tope.
+Maps: Ancient Lake and Dusty Lake are on the Babcock Ridge 7.5 minute USGS Topo and the S portion of the ride down to Columbia River is on Evergreen Ridge.
+7.5 minute topo.

 Activity: Hiking, Mountain Biking

 Distance: About 5 miles round trip.